Mayage/utils/README.md

-# utils
+## utils
-# this file is a start

-util : contains my usually used function or method mergeJson.js: a file writen to merger style-json files gulp : contains gulp related file and work pf :shanghai2
+# contains commonly used tools or method

+1) mergeJson.js: a file writen to merger style-json files
+2) gulp : contains gulp related file and work work